Please note that there are no dogs allowed, other than guide dogs.

 Seaton Wetlands is open 24 hours a day, 365 days a year.
 There is no charge to visit but donations for car parking, visiting and refreshments are welcomed.

-Car park, toilets (including disabled toilet and baby changing facilities), picnic area, 5 hides, 3 pond dipping platforms, Discovery hut, pond dipping equipment for hire and refreshments available at weekends, classroom available for hire, Education ranger services.
+Car park, toilets (accessible and baby changing), picnic area, 5 hides, 3 pond dipping platforms, Discovery hut, pond dipping equipment for hire and refreshments available at weekends, classroom available for hire, Education ranger services.

 - Off-road mobility scooter (Tramper) for hire